-As reported in Q2 given the uncertainty surrounding the future funding for local government we have tested a range of assumptions of funding scenarios to assess the level of risk that could result should alternative funding models be implemented.
+Given the uncertainty surrounding the future funding for local government we have tested a range of assumptions of funding scenarios to assess the level of risk that could result should alternative funding models be implemented.
 In producing this MTFS the Corporate Management Team has selected the most likely funding scenario.